Comparing the Leading Machine Learning Automation Software Platforms (2024)

 - Hyperparameter Tuning: The platform automatically tunes model hyperparameters using techniques like Bayesian optimization and grid search.

-- Integration with Azure Ecosystem: Azure AutoML seamlessly integrates with other Azure services, such as Azure Data Lake Storage, Azure Databricks, and Azure Synapse Analytics.
+- Integration with Azure Ecosystem: Azure AutoML integrates with other Azure services, such as Azure Data Lake Storage, Azure Databricks, and Azure Synapse Analytics.

 - Explainability Features: Azure AutoML provides tools for understanding why a model makes certain predictions.
 This includes feature importance plots and SHAP value explanations.